rougier/from-python-to-numpy/book/preface.rst

 This book has been written in |ReST|_ format and generated using the `rst2html.py` command line available from the docutils_ python package.

-If you want to rebuild the html output, use:
+If you want to rebuild the html output, from top direcotry, type:

 .. code-block::

    $ rst2html.py --link-stylesheet --cloak-email-addresses \
-                 --toc-top-backlinks --stylesheet=book.css \
+                 --toc-top-backlinks --stylesheet=book/book.css \
-                   book.rst book.html
+                   book/book.rst book.html

 The sources are available from https://github.com/rougier/numpy-book.